reddit/devvit/devvit-docs/docs/experiences.md

 | **Media**     | Uploading image files                 |
 | **Post type** | One custom post type per project      |

-## Under the hood
+## Templates

-This is how custom posts work.
+Devvit provides two experience post templates:

+- `experience-post` to create an experience with blocks.
+- `experience-post-pro` to create an experience with blocks and a folder structure scaffolding.

+You can also create your own experience post from scratch.

 ### Definitions

-Custom posts need a definition for the post type and the post loading state:
+An experience post requires two definitions:

-- The `addCustomPostType()` method defines the custom post type.
+- `addCustomPostType()` defines the experience post type.
-- The `submitPost()` method instantiates the post and defines the loading state.
+- `submitPost()` instantiates the post and defines the loading state.

 The final post is auto-populated from the post template using `submitPost()`.

 ### Parameters

-The `.addCustomPostType(customPostType: CustomPostType)` function has these parameters:
+The `.addCustomPostType(customPostType: CustomPostType)` function contains:

 - name of the post type
-- description, which is optional
+- an optional description
-- render to return the UI for the custom post
+- render to return the UI for the experience post

 :::note
 The UI is wrapped in `<blocks>`.
 If you don’t include them, `<blocks>` will be automatically added.